 Think of a property as a container for your product configuration.
 Create one to control how your content is delivered.
 Set

 "useHostnameBucket": true to easily manage over thousands of hostnames in your property without incrementing property versions.

 Get the baseline of your property's rule tree.
 It includes all of the default rules and behaviors that Akamai adds.
-So, what you'll get in the response varies based on your Akamai product.
+What you'll get in the response varies depending on your Akamai product.

 Provide necessary details for the top-level default rule.
 At a minimum, configure these mandatory behaviors in a rule:

 origin.
 In the